Saturday, December 25, 2021

 adapted without question.

-you can see it, even today,
+even today,

 in the nature of their feasts,

-as they branch through the blood
+they branch through the blood

-of extinct histories.
+of extinct histories,

-there is no dust without it,
+there is no dust without ants,

 and no ants without dust.

-they mock the corpses we have been
+they tred on the corpses we have been

 and will be.